stevenreiber/KSI_BLE/README.md

 5. After programming, the application on the Crux microcontroller starts immediately.
 Obtain dble.exe from this location `X:\KSI_BLE_APP`, extract the zip file and run dble.exe.

+## Common Errors
+1. If Modus Toolbox can not find CY_TOOLS, ensure that CY_TOOLS_PATHS is in your environment variables, oddly enough you may need to use forward slashes in the path.
+Usually installing the program as an administrator ensures this error does not occur.
+2. get_adv_var_name_length() not defined.
+This error occurs when the cycfg_gap.c file is incorrectly overwritten by ModusToolbox.
+To solve this, copy and paste the code from cycfg_cap.c and cycfg_gap.h on github into your local Modus Toolbox version
+Both of these files are found under "GeneratedSource" in both github and in your modus toolbox project.

 ## Debugging